 NOVEMBER Garden To-Do List:

 • Frames.
 Make deep hotbeds for winter lettuce and radishes.
 Construct frames for use next spring.
 See that vegetables in cellar, bins, and sheds are safe from freezing.
-Trench or store celery for spring use.
-Take in balance of all root crops if any remain in the ground unprotected by a frame, except, of course, parsnip and salsify for spring use.
-Put rough manure on asparagus and rhubarb beds.
-Get mulch ready for spinach and kale to be wintered over, if they occupy exposed locations.
+If you live where the ground freezes, take in root crops if any remain in the ground unprotected by a frame, except, of course, parsnip and salsify for spring use.
+Put aged manure on asparagus and rhubarb beds.
+Get straw mulch ready for spinach and kale to be wintered over, if they are in exposed locations.

 • Fruit.
 Obtain seedless hay for mulching strawberries.
 Cut out old wood of cane-fruits such as blackberries if not done after gathering fruit.
 Look over fruit trees for borers.

 • Mulch.
 Mulch crops that will be over-wintered in the garden with straw or seedless hay.
 Use only light, loose material at first, gradually covering plant for winter as temperatures drop.
 Put mulch on spinach and kale and over salsify and parsnips.

 • Fruit.
 Mulch strawberries.
 Prune grape-vines.
 Make first application of winter sprays for fruit trees.